 PASADENA, Texas — The National Junior College Athletic Association recognized nine San Jacinto College student-athletes for their academic achievements during the 2020-21 season.

-"Despite obstacles and adjustments, NJCAA student-athletes rose above challenges to display widespread academic success this year," said Dr. Christopher Parker, NJCAA President & CEO.
-"It is incredible to see these individuals competing again and accomplishing rich athletic and academic success concurrently, we commend their efforts."
+"Despite obstacles and adjustments, NJCAA student-athletes rose above challenges to display widespread academic success this year," said Dr. Christopher Parker, NJCAA president and CEO.
+"It is incredible to see these individuals competing again and accomplishing rich athletic and academic success concurrently.
+We commend their efforts."

 Student-athletes are eligible to earn academic honors by achieving an overall GPA of 3.60 or higher for the 2020-21 academic year.
 The criteria for the three all-academic teams are:

 "We are extremely proud of these players, as we are of all our student-athletes," said Dr. Allatia Harris, San Jacinto College vice chancellor for strategic initiatives.
 "We take pride in our competitive athletics teams and our rigorous academics.
 Our student-athletes work hard on and off the field, and they are deserving of this recognition."

 This year 2,336 student-athletes received first team, 2,640 second team, and 3,297 third team honors.

 To view the complete list of NJCAA academic honors, visit the NJCAA website.